-GnuPG is a GPL Licensed alternative to the PGP suite of cryptographic software.
+GnuPG is a GPL-licensed alternative to the PGP suite of cryptographic software.
 GnuPG is compliant with RFC 4880, which is the current IETF standards track specification of OpenPGP.
 Current versions of PGP (and Veridis' Filecrypt) are interoperable with GnuPG and other OpenPGP-compliant systems.
 GnuPG is a part of the Free Software Foundation's GNU software project, and has received major funding from the German government.
-GPGTools for macOS.

 - Cryptomator - Free client-side AES encryption for your cloud files.
 Open source software: No backdoors, no registration.